script-wizards/oracle/ARCHITECTURE.md

 ## Project Overview

-Random Table Roller is an Electron-based desktop application for tabletop gaming that parses and rolls on random tables using Perchance syntax.
+Oracle is an Electron-based desktop application for tabletop gaming that parses and rolls on random tables using Perchance syntax.

 ## Architecture